 For questions that you aren’t sure where to put them, set them aside for now.
 It will become clear where they fit as you move through the process.
 Now, spend some time on google.
 Google the words you don’t know.
 Look for youtube videos with key words from the sections that you did the worst in.
 Youtube is your best friend in this process.
 I made a separate page that lists every youtube video I watched.
 If you watch a video, take advantage of the ‘pause’ button.
 Write yourself a nice set of notes while you watch, and work the problem on paper while the video shows the steps.
 Boom!
 Another piece of paper that you can put in your binder, right next to that pesky problem that you got wrong.

 Another resource here is practice problems.
 If a resource book has an example problem, work it out yourself on paper.
 Make sure you understand each step.
 This has a habit of exposing what it is you aren’t following about a certain topic.
 I used the Engineering Pro Guides Power PE Textbook practice problems often at this stage.
-Aside from those, I found that youtube videos of worked problems were more valuable than the PPi book of practice problems I bought, but your experience may differ.
+Aside from those, I found that youtube videos of worked problems were more valuable than the PPi book of practice problems I bought (AZ Link), but your experience may differ.

 Continue this effort until the start of Week 3, then cut yourself off.
 It is important not to get too focused on digging in at this stage – you need to get your next exam in.
 Each exam is 80 new problems which may clarify some of your questions.